justjam2013/homebridge-virtual-accessories/README.md

 ## Accessory Configurations

-If you choose to manually create or modify the accessory JSON configurations, the following are references.
+It is recommended to use the Homebridge UI to configure this plugin, as the requirements may vary based on the property value selections.
+If you choose to manually create or modify the accessory JSON configurations, the following are references and do not cover all of the different value permutations.
 Please adjust for your requirements.

 ### Doorbell